Sky-Watcher Evostar 100ED DS-Pro Review

 In Use – The Night Sky

-I notice the focuser manages the weight of a 2” diagonal and a heavy eyepiece well and the focusing sweet spot is long due to the long F-ratio.
+The focuser takes the weight of a 2” diagonal and a heavy eyepiece well and the focusing sweet spot is long due to the long F-ratio.
 The micro-focuser is thus not essential, but has a smooth precise action; the focuser generally seems very smooth and accurate.
 It has a little slop with the drawtube racked out, but so do most focusers.

 The star test was not quite perfect, a little less so than the 120ED I reviewed.
 The diffraction rings were evenly illuminated, but not quite identical either side of focus, though the in-focus Airy disc looked text-book perfect.
 I would estimate good diffraction limited optical figure, but not much more on this example.
 This doesn’t limit its practical in-focus performance one bit, as we will see.